mosip/documentation/docs/ABIS-APIs.md

       {
         "referenceId": "7acce7b7d-b58a-4466-a006-c79297281456",
         "analytics": {
+		  //internalScore is an example and not prescribed "internalScore": "112",
-		  "internalScore": "112", // example and not prescribed "confidence": "90", // example and not prescribed "key1": "value1",
+		  //confidence is an example and not prescribed "confidence": "90",
+		  //there can be more following this
+		  "key1": "value1",
 		  "key2": "value2"
         },
-        "modalities": [ // modality wise analytics
+		// modality wise analytics
+        "modalities": [
           {
             "biometricType": "FIR",
             "analytics": {